DEADLINE EXTENDED TO FRIDAY, APRIL 26

 The Summer Studio Program is progressive; students using traditional media as well as those who work in electronic media, performance, installation, conceptual and experimental hybrid forms are invited to apply.

-Each week of the program includes group critiques, individual studio visits and a seminar: a focal point for group discussion of contemporary ideas, theory and issues based on readings and events.
+Each week of the program includes group critiques, individual studio visits and a rigorous seminar: a focal point for group discussion of contemporary ideas, theory and issues based on readings and events.
 All of this is in addition to plenty of studio time.

 - Group Critiques